ntobeko-dindi/WheaterApp/README.md

 UNSOLVED BUGS,

-1. you must manually refresh the ui in order to see the wether
+1. you must manually press the refresh button in order to update the UI